KangchengLiu/DLC_LiDAR_SLAM/README.md

 ## Summary of the merits of our works based on previous works:

 1. We have improved the global consitency of the previous SLAM systems.
 The tightly coupled lio slam system lacks global consistency because of its lack of front-end.
-Refer to the back-end part of lio_sam and connect to GTSAM for back-end optimization.
+Refer to the back-end part of lio_sam and connect to GTSAM for back-end optimizations.

 2. Added on the basis of FAST_LIO_SLAM: 1.
 Euclidean distance-based loop detection search based on Radius Search, which increases the robustness of loop closure search; 2.
-The optimization result of loop detection is updated to the current frame pose of FAST-LIO2, and Refactor ikdtree to update subma.
+The optimization result of loop detection is updated to the current frame pose of FAST-LIO2, and Refactor ikdtree to update the local sub-map.

 ## Prerequisites